Ingredients

 2 large eggs

-1 extra egg for the egg wash before you bake.
+1-2 extra eggs for the egg wash before you bake.

 2 Tablespoons Ungapatchke Challah® blend